brgillis/SHE_Validation/SHE_Validation_CTI/doc/she_validation_cti.md

 1. Each Sky Background Level sample is binned in distance from the Readout Register on each CCD.
 [Note: per pixel?
 Dont need to bin, but would to plot results? ]
 1. The average difference between the Model Sky Background Level ellipticity and simulated Stellar image ellipticity calculated, with error.
 1. The linear regression of the slope of the differential ellipticity as a function of readout distance is estimated, with error.
-1. The sloped and its error are compare to a threshold [TBD].
+1. The slope and its error are compare to a threshold [TBD - currently z=5].
 1. If slope or error is larger than threshold, flag Observation.
 1. Results are stored.
 1. Results are collated Globally and compared to Simulated distributions.
-[TBC]
+[TBD]
 1. Need to be able to plot results and fit Locally and Globally.
 1. Summary Statistics and Figures are produced.